Here are the letters from the Race Directors (BJ and Rich) in the order they were sent out (most recent at the top).

 Congratulations on entering the San Diego 100 Mile Endurance Run!
 This is the first of a (hopefully) brief series of letters intended to help prepare you for the challenge of running 100 miles over some of Southern California’s most scenic and rugged trails.
 Over 250 experienced and passionate ultra-trail volunteers are committed to help you succeed in this amazing endeavor.
 For those who have run the race before, I’m sure you’ll agree that we have the best volunteer corps in the business.
 We are looking forward to showing off some of the finest scenery in Southern California and are very humbled and appreciative of your decision to run with us.
 It is a responsibility we do not take lightly, and we look forward to trying to give you the very best race experience possible.

-We are also very pleased to see that we have almost half the field who have opted to run in the Solo Division without the aid or support of a crew and pacers.
-Anyone who would like to change from or to Solo Division can do so up until June 1.
-Just email us with your preference to change.
+We are also very pleased to see that we have a significant portion of the field who have opted to run in the Solo Division without the aid or support of a crew and pacers.

 If you haven’t already done so, please take time to thoroughly review the information on the race web site at: www.sandiego100.com.
 We’ve worked diligently to create a comprehensive site that includes detailed information/links to assist in your planning and preparations.
-Please pay attention to the internal cutoffs as they are slightly different than last year.
-After getting feedback from the runners and volunteers, we’ve tightened them up in the first half to allow folks more time to battle through the back half.
-Also, we have removed Penny Pines 1 and 2 as a crew and pacer switch station.
-Why?
-Because despite our pleading with runners last year, they abandoned their cars to pace their runners and created a parking nightmare.
-So pacers who start at Sweetwater will have to go all the way to Meadows.
-When you can’t see your crew after Noble Canyon, curse those 2024 runners who couldn’t follow the simple rules. 🙁 We will have the Runners Handbook up no later than mid-March with even more detailed information.
+We will have the Runners Handbook up no later than mid-March with even more detailed information.
 We appreciate your patience.

 In the meantime, if you don’t see something you need on the site , don’t hesitate to reach out to us and ask us questions.
 We are here to help and make your race experience the best it can be.